Company Logo - Home Link

 Located inside the Empire Stores complex, this large food market has 21 eateries and a communal space where you can sit and enjoy your meal.

-TIP: For other great, free views, see our post on the best NYC skyline views.
+For other great, free views, see our post on the best NYC skyline views.

 13 - Jane's Carousel

-This 1922 carousel, featuring 48 carved wooden horses, was built by the Philadelphia Toboggan Company and stationed in Idora Park in Youngstown, Ohio.
+Located in Brooklyn Bridge Park, this 1922 carousel, featuring 48 carved wooden horses, was built by the Philadelphia Toboggan Company and stationed in Idora Park in Youngstown, Ohio.

 When Idora Park closed in 1984, Jane and David Walentas bought the carousel at auction for $385,000 and had it stored in a warehouse.

-And it is only $2 to take a ride on this beautiful historic carousel with great views of Manhattan and the river.
+It's just $3 to take a ride on this beautiful historic carousel with great views of Manhattan and the river.

 From the carousel, head out of the park and walk along the path.
-On your left, is the side of Empire Stores and on your right is another former warehouse turned art center.
+On your left is the side of Empire Stores and on your right is another former warehouse turned art center.

 14 - St. Ann's Warehouse